facebookarchive/origami/_documentation/concepts/PulseSignal.md

     </li>
   </ul>

-You can even combine Pulse with [Delay](../../patches/Delay) patches to create a Switch that turns itself off a few seconds after it's turned on.
+You can even combine Pulse with [Delay](../../patches/Delay) <span class="key letter inline">D</span> patches to create a Switch that turns itself off a few seconds after it's turned on.